Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Rules/SF1E/Additional Mechanics/Drift Lanes.md

 aliases:
 tags:
 ---

-# DRIFT LANES
+# Drift Lanes

 **Source** _Ports of Call pg.
 12_
 The recent Drift Crisis tore at that plane’s very being, and while Triune’s realm has since recovered, it emerged from the ordeal with scars.
 Known as Drift lanes, these scars represent speedy, especially reliable paths through the Drift, enabling faster travel between specific points and creating a strategically valuable travel network.
 Following the Drift Crisis, Drift travel has regained its traditional functionality: traveling to Absalom Station once again takes 1d6 days, reaching a Near Space location takes 3d6 days, and accessing the Vast takes 5d6 days, all influenced by the relative number of Drift beacons in the area.
 However, whether by accident or design, the Crisis left figurative wrinkles across the Drift, and explorers discovered that these wrinkles predictably and speedily connected various points in the galaxy, regardless of the number of Drift beacons nearby.
 While the galaxy remains accessible primarily through conventional Drift travel, these so-called Drift lanes have created powerful highways, opening new opportunities for travel, trade, and conquest.

-# UNDERSTANDING DRIFT LANES
+# Understanding Drift Lanes

 **Source** _Ports of Call pg.
 12_
 Any given point in the galaxy corresponds to a point in the Drift, just not in the same configuration; two spots in the Drift a mile apart could correspond to two points 1,000 light-years apart on the Material Plane.
 Were the Drift a static plane, reaching the desired point might require light-years of travel—little better than just using conventional thrusters in the galaxy.
 Fortunately, the Drift isn’t static.
 It constantly folds in on itself.